 There are stomata, cuticle, and lenticel resistances in a plant that restrict the water movement from the leaf into the atmosphere.
 Thus, a transpiration rate strongly depends upon the driving forces of the environment and the resistances of a plant.
 Transpiration rate is generally equated as:

 We can predict the ease of transpiration through this equation by knowing the value of driving force and resistance.
 A high driving force results in a faster transpiration rate.
-The greater value of resistance results in a slower transpiration rate.
-The unit of transpiration rate is the moles of water lost in per leaf area per time (mol/cm2/s).

 Types of Transpiration

 A majority (90%) of transpiration occurs via leaf surface through a phenomenon called foliar transpiration.
 In addition, some plants transpire via stems through a phenomenon termed cauline transpiration.
 There are four types of transpiration:

 - Lenticular transpiration: It refers to the type of water loss from the pores of older or woody stems (Lenticels).
 It accounts for 0.1% of the total water loss.

 - Cuticular transpiration: It is a type of transpiration during which water loss occurs through the leaf cuticles.
 It accounts for 5-10% of the total water loss.
 The cuticle is the waxy coating or a fatty substance that covers the epidermis layer of the plant.

 - Stomatal transpiration: It refers to the diffusion of water from the stomatal pore of the lower epidermis layer of the leaves.
 It accounts for 85-90% of the total water loss.

 - Bark transpiration: Sometimes, transpiration occurs through the corky or hard covering of a stem called bark that has a high rate of transpiration than the lenticular type due to its large surface area.